any-docs/css/content/reference/properties/text-box-trim/index.md

 The **`text-box-trim`** [CSS](/en-US/docs/Web/CSS) property specifies which of the over and under edges of text content to trim from a text element's block container.

 Vertical spacing differs between fonts, making consistent typesetting historically challenging on the web.
-The `text-box-trim` property — along with its counterpart property {{cssxref("text-box-edge")}}, which specifies how much space to trim — makes consistent vertical spacing of text easier to achieve.
+The `text-box-trim` property — along with its counterpart property `text-box-edge`, which specifies how much space to trim — makes consistent vertical spacing of text easier to achieve.

 > [!NOTE]
-> The {{cssxref("text-box")}} shorthand property can be used to specify the `text-box-trim` and `text-box-edge` values in a single declaration.
+> The `text-box` shorthand property can be used to specify the `text-box-trim` and `text-box-edge` values in a single declaration.

 ## Syntax